-For many of us this study simply confirms what we have experienced firsthand.
-From our own anecdotal evidence we know that swimming lessons reduce the risk of drowning and that learning to swim from infancy can:
+For many of us, this study into how swimming lessons reduce the risk of drowning confirms what we experience first-hand.
+From our own anecdotal evidence, we know that swimming lessons reduce the risk of drowning.
+Learning to swim from infancy can: